h-nadeem/me/set3/readme.md

-code golf = use it to help make your code more efficient/least number of lines append = adding to a list debugging = when trying to figure out how to debug your work, run the debugging file.
+code golf = use it to help make your code more efficient/least number of lines append = adding to a list debugging = when trying to figure out how to debug your work, run the debugging file. bubble sort = HAHAHA I had to watch the hungarian folk dance on youtube to get it

 ---